 “We have marveled at how much we’ve been able to accomplish with help from McDermott,” said Tynt CEO Ameen Saafir.
 “Whenever we need to find a new lawyer to help with a new area, they’re always available within a day or two, and it’s always someone at the top of their field.
 We wouldn’t be here without the team’s support.”

-This year, Tynt raised $7 million from angel investors and venture capitalists, along with receiving a $1.5 million grant from the Department of Energy.
+In 2021, Tynt raised $7 million from angel investors and venture capitalists, along with receiving a $1.5 million grant from the Department of Energy.

 Turning ideas into reality: